A Review of the Family of Artificial Fish Swarm Algorithms: Recent Advances and Applications: A Taxonomy of the AFSA Modifications

 The original AFSA uses a bulletin to record the best AF.
-This is because of the random behavior can move the best solution into a worse location.
-As such, other AFs cannot use the advantageous of the current best solution to move toward the best position; consequently, they do not effectively search the local position.
-To overcome this issue and improve the local search ability of the AFSA, several studies implement the global best or local best positions, as inspired by the PSO, into the behaviors of the AFSA.
-As an example,~\cite{gao2015novel,wang2015blind,liu2019improved} integrated the optimal best solution into the behaviors of the basic AFSA.
-In~\cite{gao2015novel,gao2015triaxial}, the global best position was implemented in the swarming behavior.
-Zhang et al.~\cite{zhang2016robot} modified the following behavior using the global best position.
-Cheng and Lu~\cite{cheng2018research} implemented the local best position in the preying behavior.
-Mao et al.~\cite{mao2018comprehensive} applied the velocity and global best position to the following behavior.
-Fei et al.~\cite{Fei2014Motion} modified the preying behavior by combing the current AF and the best AF (i.e., $X_{best}$).
+This is because the random behavior can move the best solution to a sub-optimum location.
+As such, other AFs cannot use the benifits of the current best solution to move toward the best position; consequently, they do not effectively search within the vicinity of the local position.
+To overcome this issue and improve the local search ability of the AFSA, several studies implement the global best or local best position into the behaviors of the AFSA.
+For example, Fei et al.~\cite{Fei2014Motion} modified the preying behavior by combing the current AF and the best found AF (i.e., $\vec{\mathbf{g}}$), as follows: